JLESC/jlesc.github.io/_projects/deep_memory.md

 to focus on the intersection of machine learning and memory management.

-During his second visit to RIKEN, Aleix has investigated machine learning workloads from a systems perspective.
-Specifically, he has been focusing on memory management issues in pytorch and identified a number opportunities for OS level performance improvement.
+During his second visit to RIKEN, Aleix has investigated machine learning workloads from a system's perspective.
+Specifically, he has been focusing on memory management issues in pytorch and identified a number of opportunities for OS level performance improvement.
 This is an ongoing effort, which we anticipate to lead to another joint publication.